-- 1. PMU networks must be capable of high performance in several areas simultaneously: low packet loss, low latency, and precise synchronization.
-Future PMU data flows may well increase in volume, so network capacity (bandwidth and throughput) requirements must also be treated with future uses in mind. - 2.
-PMU data for a transmission network may be produced, transported, stored, and applied by multiple entities.
-Some organizations will carry out several or all of the steps, but each step may be carried out by a different organization.
-Performance of each entity affects overall system performance, as does the coordination among entities.2
+1. PMU networks must be capable of high performance in several areas simultaneously: low packet loss, low latency, and precise synchronization.
+Future PMU data flows may well increase in volume, so network capacity (bandwidth and throughput) requirements must also be treated with future uses in mind.

-1 Real time applications are those in which the usefulness of a result is dependent not just on logical (algorithmic) correctness, but also upon the time at which the result is delivered, and when, in addition, timely delivery poses a significant design or implementation challenge.
+13 Real time applications are those in which the usefulness of a result is dependent not just on logical (algorithmic) correctness, but also upon the time at which the result is delivered, and when, in addition, timely delivery poses a significant design or implementation challenge.